Harish-vinayagam/Ecom-Follow-Along-/README.md

 Product Schema Definition: Defined a structured product schema using Mongoose to store product data in MongoDB.
 Ensured each field has proper validation to maintain data integrity: Name: Required, string Description: Required, string Price: Required, number, with validation for non-negative values Image URL(s): Required, array of strings for multiple image storage Category: Required, string CreatedAt: Automatically generated timestamp
 Endpoint Creation: Developed a POST endpoint (/api/products) to accept product details from the frontend.
 Implemented validation to ensure only correctly formatted data is stored in the database.
 Saved product information to MongoDB using Mongoose models.
 Data Validation & Integrity: Enforced strict validation to prevent invalid or incomplete product entries.
 Returned appropriate error messages for missing or incorrect data inputs.

+Milestone 11: Fetching and Displaying Product Data
+In this milestone, we focused on retrieving product data from the backend and dynamically displaying it in the frontend.
+Key achievements include:

+Backend: Creating an API Endpoint to Fetch All Products Developed a GET endpoint (/api/products) in the backend to send all product data to the frontend.
+Implemented MongoDB queries using Mongoose to retrieve all stored products.
+Ensured error handling to manage potential issues in fetching data.
+Frontend: Fetching Data from API Created an API call function using fetch or axios in React to retrieve product data from the backend.
+Managed the fetched data using React useState and useEffect hooks to ensure dynamic updates.
+Displaying Products Dynamically Passed the fetched product data to a ProductCard component.
+Used the product details (name, image, price, etc.) as props to display them dynamically.
+Applied responsive CSS styling to create a visually appealing product grid layout.
+Milestone 12: Filtering Products by User Email and Displaying Data In this milestone, we focused on filtering products based on the user's email and sending only relevant product data to the frontend.
+Key achievements include:

+Backend: Creating a Filtered API Endpoint Developed a GET endpoint (/api/products/:email) to return products associated with a specific user email.
+Used Mongoose to query the database and fetch only the products uploaded by the provided email.
+Implemented error handling to manage scenarios where no products match the email.
+Frontend: Fetching Filtered Data from API Created a function in React to fetch only products uploaded by the logged-in user.
+Used Axios or Fetch API to make requests to the backend with the logged-in user's email.
+Managed product data using useState and useEffect hooks.
+Displaying Filtered Products Dynamically Passed the fetched filtered product data to a ProductCard component.
+Rendered product details such as name, image, price, and description dynamically.
+Ensured a clean and structured UI using CSS and responsive layout techniques.
+Milestone 13: Updating Product Data and Form Auto-Fill In this milestone, we focused on implementing update functionality for product data, allowing users to modify existing product information through an editable form.
+Key achievements include:

+Backend: Creating an Update Endpoint Developed a PUT endpoint to receive and update existing product data in MongoDB.
+Used Mongoose to find the product by its ID and update its fields.
+Ensured data validation to maintain data integrity and prevent errors during updates.
+Handled potential errors, such as cases where the product is not found.
+Frontend: Form Auto-Fill and Edit Functionality Added an Edit button to each product card.
+Clicking the Edit button opens a form pre-filled with the existing product details.
+Users can modify the form fields and save changes to update the product.
+Used React state and useEffect to manage form data and populate it with the product’s current details.
+UI and UX Enhancements Ensured a responsive layout for the edit form, providing a user-friendly experience.
+Added error messages for invalid data and success notifications on successful updates.
+Future Enhancements & Experimentation Admin-Only Access: Restrict update functionality to authorized users, such as shop owners or admins.
+Real-Time Updates: Implement real-time data updates on the product listing page.
+Optimized Form Design: Enhance the form with file uploads for updating product images and improved field validation.

+Milestone 14: Deleting Product Data from MongoDB
+In this milestone, we focused on implementing delete functionality for product data, allowing users to remove existing product records from the database.
+Key achievements include:

+Backend: Creating a Delete Endpoint Developed a DELETE endpoint to remove product data from MongoDB using the product ID.
+Used Mongoose to find and delete the product by its ID.
+Implemented error handling to manage scenarios where the product ID does not exist.

+Frontend: Delete Button and Request Handling Added a Delete button to each product card.
+Clicking the Delete button sends a request to the delete endpoint with the product ID.
+Implemented a confirmation dialog to ensure users intend to delete the product.
+Updated the product list dynamically to remove the deleted product without refreshing the page.

+UI and UX Enhancements Provided feedback on successful or failed delete operations.
+Enhanced the user experience with a clean and responsive UI for managing product deletions.

+Milestone 15: Creating a Responsive Navbar
+In this milestone, we focused on building a reusable and responsive Nav component that enhances navigation across multiple pages of the e-commerce application.
+Key achievements include:

+Frontend: Creating the Nav Component Designed a new Nav component with navigation links to all key pages: Home My Products Add Product Cart Implemented smooth navigation between these pages using React Router.
+Responsive Design Used CSS Flexbox and media queries to ensure the Navbar is fully responsive on all screen sizes (mobile, tablet, desktop).
+Added a hamburger menu for smaller screens to toggle the navigation links.

+Milestone 16: Product Info Page with Quantity Selection and Add to Cart In this milestone, we focused on creating a dedicated Product Info Page to display detailed information for each product and allow users to select quantity and add the product to their cart.

+Frontend: Product Info Page Designed a new Product Info Page that shows all relevant product details such as: Product Name Product Description Product Price Product Images Added a quantity selector that allows users to choose how many units they want to add to their cart.
+Implemented an Add to Cart button to add the selected product and quantity to the user's cart.
+React Router Integration Used React Router to navigate to the Product Info Page when a product card is clicked on the homepage or product listing page.
+Passed the product ID through the URL to fetch and display product details on the new page.
+State Management and API Integration Fetched product details from the backend using the product ID.
+Managed the selected quantity using React state.
+Implemented a function to handle adding the product to the cart, updating the cart state in the application.

+Milestone 17: Adding Products to Cart
+In this milestone, we focused on implementing the functionality to add products to the cart.
+Key achievements include

+Frontend: Adding Products to Cart Designed a new Cart component that displays the products added to the cart, along with their Implemented a function to handle adding products to the cart, updating the cart state in the application.
+Used React state to manage the cart items and their quantities.
+Backend: API Integration Created a new API endpoint to handle adding products to the cart.
+Implemented server-side logic to update the cart state in the database.
+State Management and API Integration Fetched the updated cart state from the backend after adding a product.
+Managed the cart state using React state.

+Milestone 18: Creating an end point for cart page
+In this milestone, we implemented a backend endpoint to fetch all the products inside a user's cart.
+This functionality is essential for displaying the cart contents on the cart page.

+Backend: API Integration Created a new API endpoint to fetch all products in a user's cart.
+Implemented server-side logic to retrieve the cart contents from the database.
+Frontend: Cart Page Designed a new Cart Page component that displays the products in the user's cart.
+Used React Router to navigate to the Cart Page.
+State Management and API Integration Fetched the cart contents from the backend using the API endpoint.
+The final product will have the following features: A user can view all products on the homepage.
+A user can view product details on a dedicated product info page.
+A user can add products to their cart.
+A user can view their cart contents on the cart page.